 Fuller says that between 15% and 20% of mothers suffer from this condition.
 It’s usually a combination of physical and emotional factors that causes postnatal depression.
 Following childbirth, a drastic drop occurs in two specific hormones in a woman’s body: estrogen and progesterone.
 As a result, chemical changes in her brain can trigger mood swings, while her body is typically unable to get the rest it requires to recover from giving birth.
 As all parents will know, newborn babies tend not to have the same sleep patterns as their primary caregivers, and for a mother, the combination of all the changes that come with the birth of a baby can aggravate the situation.

 “The stress of pregnancy and the hormone shift can also create an environment where the mom is moodier,” explains Fuller, “and that moodiness can be exacerbated by a family history of depression, as well as other external factors.
-Typically, these can include an absent father, abuse, alcoholism, smoking and socioeconomic factors.”
+Typically, these can include an absent father, abuse, alcoholism, smoking, and socioeconomic factors.”

 What does treatment entail?

-Usually, treating postnatal depression involves antidepressants that are most friendly for the baby (as a number of these pass into the breast milk), along with treatment by a psychiatrist.
+Usually, treating postnatal depression involves antidepressants that are most friendly to the baby (as a number of these pass into breast milk), along with treatment by a psychiatrist.
 “We use specific antidepressants before and after pregnancy, only under a specialist’s advice,” says Fuller.
 “There is perinatal psychiatry or what we call mother-and-baby units that have wards specifically for these cases.”

 The Akeso clinic in Parktown, next to the Park Lane Hospital, boasts one such ward.
 While there are not many of these specialists in South Africa, it’s a growing field.
 To treat postnatal depression properly, you need highly trained nursing staff, psychologists, a GP trained in postnatal care, and a whole team of specialists, depending on the needs of the baby.